DataDog/documentation/content/tracing/services/service.md

 * Error:
     {{< img src="tracing/services/service/error_graph.png" alt="Error graph" responsive="true" popup="true" style="width:40%;">}}

-When there is multiple service involved then there is a 4th graph breakdown by suplier  (sub services)
+When there is multiple service involved then there is a 4th graph that breaks down your service by service or type  (sub services)

 {{< img src="tracing/services/service/by_service_graph.png" alt="By service graph" responsive="true" popup="true" style="width:40%;">}}

+//
+//
+// why? what for? how?
+//
+//

+### Latency distribution

-In addition to all those graph there is a latency distribution graph
+In addition to all those graph there is a service latency distribution graph

 {{< img src="tracing/services/service/latency_distribution.png" alt="latency distribution" responsive="true" popup="true" style="width:90%;">}}